-The Company owns 54.53% in Jain Europe Ltd, UK and 59.62% in Jain America Holding Inc. The Company has taken advantage of the exemption provided by the Mauritius Companies Act allowing a wholly owned or virtually wholly owned parent company holding a Global Business Licence not to present consolidated financial statements.
+The Company owns 54.53% in Jain Europe Ltd, UK.
+The Company has taken advantage of the exemption provided by the Mauritius Companies Act allowing a wholly owned or virtually wholly owned parent company holding a Global Business Licence not to present consolidated financial statements.
 The financial statements are separate financial statements which contain information about JISL Overseas Limited as an individual company and do not contain consolidated financial information as the parent of a group.